jhund/rails-recipes/pages/ruby_coding_style_guide.md

 * When defining binary operators, name the argument "other": `def +(other)`.
 * Prefer `map` over collect, `find` over `detect`, `find_all` over `select`.
 * Use the following format for boolean getters: `has_permission?`, `is_yellow?`
-* start expensive method names with "compute_"
+* Start expensive method names with "compute_", memoize result in a wrapping method where appropriate.
+* When iterating over an enumerable in a multi-line block, name the block param the singular of the collection.

 Comments
 --------

 * Comments longer than a word are capitalized and use punctuation.
-* Avoid superfluous comments.
+* Avoid superfluous comments that don't add any information to what the code already provides.

 General
 -------